atomic14/diy-esp32-epub-reader/README.md

 There's a lot of room for improvement.
 This is a very basic e-reader and I'm more than happy for people to contribute to this project.

 Check aditional notes and research in [our esp-32 epub reader Wiki](https://github.com/atomic14/diy-esp32-epub-reader/wiki).
+Here you can find the [DIY-ePUB reader project in Hackaday](https://hackaday.io/project/181938-diy-epub-reader) and the [public chat-room](https://hackaday.io/messages/room/299747).